palavarm/magento2-with-docker/README.md

 **1. Create Services with Docker Containers**

 - copy docker-compose-{server-type}-{env}.yml to docker-compose.yml
-- if you first time create container then run `docker-compose up -d --build`
+- if you create containers for the first time then run `docker-compose up -d --build`
 - otherwise run `docker-compose up -d`

 **2. Create a Magento Open Source Project with Composer**